poap-studio/luma-cookie-service/README.md

 # Luma Cookie Service

-Automated service to renew Luma session cookies for the POAP platform.
-This service runs on AWS EC2 and updates the cookie every 24 hours.
+Automated service that maintains fresh Luma authentication cookies for the POAP platform.
+It periodically extracts cookies from Luma using Puppeteer and saves them directly to the database every 4 hours.

 ## AWS Infrastructure